 In 1977, our founding pastor, Elder L. L. Godair, returned to his boyhood home to start a church, and the first service was held in December of that year.
 In all the time since then, our little church has carried on through the good times and through the trials.
 Other beloved brothers and sisters in Christ have joined in the work, and God has brought some great victories.
 There have been changed lives and wonderful memories of standing together in faith.
 Some have passed on, and some have moved on to the next work God has called them to.
 Some remain, excited to see what God has planned for our next chapter in Des Arc.

 Joseph Fritts also calls Des Arc his boyhood home, growing up here since 1993 and attending our church from that time until today.
 In 2001, he began assisting in the ministry of the church in various ways, and he became its pastor in 2012.
 He is married to the love of his life, Alexandria, and they have four children together (two girls and two boys).
 Joseph and Alexandria want our church to be a healthy place that holds to faith in God and makes sure that everyone feels loved.
-The Fritts family warmly invites you to worship God with us this Sunday or join us at our next Thursdays Together event.
+The Fritts family warmly invites you to worship God with us this coming Sunday.